B O X L A C R O S S EPractice. Play. Perform.

 Box lacrosse is a physical sport and involves more contact and checking versus field lacrosse.
 Full box lacrosse equipment is required and includes a helmet, gloves, shoulder pads, arm pads, bicep pads, rib/back pads, mouth guard and lacrosse stick.
 There are no long pole sticks in box lacrosse.
 Please visit our Equipment Section to learn more.

 The total cost will be $795.
 This includes 6 practices (1 ½ hours) and 5 games (1 ½ hours).
 There is no fee for initial registration, $25 dollars due before tryouts, and the balance is due only after a player is drafted to one of the four teams.
 Payment is accepted online via, credit card, debit card, ACH, other.

 Once a player is selected to a team and pays in full, there will be no cancelation refunds unless under certain circumstances such as injury.
 As a rule of thumb, if we can find a replacement player, we will refund cost on a pro-rata basis.

 We are working to establish filming for the games.
 In addition, we are currently working on a relationship with Krossover that will allow coaches/players access to enable viewing and coaching analysis.

-The Team rosters for the 2019 CTCBLL have been finalized.
 Please register in the spring next year for the June-July 2020 season.
 Thank you for your interest.